scholarslab/scholarslab.github.io/collections/_work/prism.md

 end-year: 2013
 ---

+**Note: As of summer 2020, Prism is no longer active as a usable tool.
+We apologize for any inconvenience.
+Stay tuned for a static version of the site, unusable in the classroom, but meant for arcival purposes.**

 "Prism is a tool for collaborative interpretation of texts.
 Imagined as the digital instantiation of a vaporware game that was played in the Scholars' Lab and SpecLab, the site allows users to upload documents for a group to interpret along various interpretive axes.
 The tool has seen significant use in K-12 classrooms."